Council of Ministers for the Defense of the Reich: Background

-Immediately before his planned Invasion of Poland, Adolf Hitler, the Führer and Reich Chancellor of Nazi Germany, anticipated spending an increasing amount of time prosecuting the war, to the detriment of his domestic duties.
+Immediately before his planned invasion of Poland, Adolf Hitler, the Führer and Reich Chancellor of Nazi Germany, anticipated spending an increasing amount of time prosecuting the war, to the detriment of his domestic duties.
 This would be a problem because the Enabling Act of 1933 had transformed what had been the democratic Weimar Republic into a totalitarian dictatorship in which all "legislation" was done by decrees which required Hitler's signature.
 A solution was needed to allow the domestic affairs of the country – at least as far as they involved the war effort – to continue.
 Thus a decree was issued on 30 August 1939 creating the Council of Ministers for the Defense of the Reich to act in Hitler's stead, and setting out its membership and procedures.

 The idea for the Council appears to have originated with Göring, with Hitler agreeing to it in order to get legislation needed for the war effort quickly put into action.
 Hitler retained the right to overrule the council.
 In effect, his power had been delegated to the council, which did not replace him.

 Members

 The members of the council were:

-Hermann Göring, Hitler's designated heir and head of the Four Year Plan which controlled the war economy who served as the council's chairman;

-Rudolf Hess, the Deputy Fūhrer, as the representative of the Nazi Party;

-Wilhelm Frick, the Interior Minister, as the General Plenipotentiary (Generalbevollmächtigter) for Reich Administration;

-Walther Funk the Economics Minister, as the General Plenipotentiary for the Economy;